 Frames:

-.
-The rest should be toggled off.Click “Add” to add HandEye Calibration
+base and ee_link.
+The rest should be toggled off.Click “Add” to add HandEye Calibration.

 Move the robot arm through various poses and press “Take sample” to record them.